Intravenous iron infusion: Hypothermia

 Patients are at risk of hypothermia since large amounts of cold fluid are being infused directly into the bloodstream at a rapid rate.
 This dramatic temperature change may prompt other side effects such as chest pain, irregular breathing, and muscle aches and pains.

-Myalgia
+Muscle pain

-Patients may experience pains and aches in the muscles, specifically in areas near the spine.
-Myalgia side effects can occur up to one or two days after the treatment takes place.
+People may experience pains and aches in the muscles, specifically in areas near the spine.
+This can occur up to one or two days after the treatment.

 Hypophosphatemia

 IV iron infusions can induce low phosphorus levels in the blood by raising plasma levels of the hormone FGF-23, which promotes increased excretion of phosphorus in the urine.
-Such reactions more often occur after iron carboxymaltose than after other IV iron compounds.
+Such reactions more often occur after ferric carboxymaltose than after other IV iron compounds.

-Asthmatic reactions
+Asthma

 IV iron infusions can trigger dyspnoea, wheezing, and chest pain in patients who suffer from asthma.

-Gastrointestinal reactions
+Gastrointestinal

 IV infusions can bring on nausea, diarrhoea, abdominal pain or cramps, and vomiting.